umbraco/UmbracoCMSDocs/Articles/Setup/Install/Unattended-Install.md

 This article will give you the details you need to install Umbraco unattended.

-## Get the correct version of Umbraco
+## Get clean install of Umbraco

-Since its beginning **Umbraco version 9** supports this feature.

-So it will be enough to get a clean instance from either the [NuGet feed](https://www.nuget.org/packages/UmbracoCms/) or download a zip file directly from [Downloads](https://our.umbraco.com/download).
+In order to get a clean instance of Umbraco either visit the [NuGet feed](https://www.nuget.org/packages/UmbracoCms/) or download a zip file directly from [Downloads](https://our.umbraco.com/download).

 ## Configure your database